 Affordable, subsidized housing for the elderly and senior citizens.

 Senior citizens have access to a number of low income housing programs.
-Several non-profits as well as government agencies administer subsidized homes, apartments or assisted living facilities for the elderly near you.
+Several non-profits as well as government agencies listed below administer subsidized homes, apartments or assisted living facilities for the elderly near you as well as seniors on social security.
 The resources range from low cost, safe and senior accessible housing to more independent homes.

-Some of the subsidized homes for senior citizens can also help the elderly (or retirees) that have no money available to them or family to care for them.
+Some of the subsidized housing for senior citizens on social security, pensions or other sources of income can also help the elderly (or retirees) that have no money available to them or family to care for them.
 There is also low cost subsidized houses or apartments for seniors with medical needs, limited mobility and even units for those with no health care issues.
 Other units provide low income seniors, people age 55+ or retirees with a limited amount of rent and/or utility bill assistance as part of the low income housing program.

 Government senior housing programs

-The federal government administers a few low income subsidized housing programs for senior citizens.
+The federal government administers a few low income subsidized housing programs for senior citizens, including those that depend on social security or a pension.
 There may be homes for people age 55, 62, or in their 70s as well.
 The programs are administered nationally by HUD and locally by PHAs, otherwise known as public housing authorities.
 They combine financial assistance for expenses such as rent, water and electric bills as well as medical services, including Medicare or disability services if needed.
 Some assisted living centers also give free transportation to the elderly.

 Agency on Aging centers are a great place for senior citizens of all income levels to learn about (1) assisted living homes (2) affordable and safe houses or apartments or (3) nursing homes as well as many other assistance programs.
 They also provide information on emergency financial aid for paying various bills, whether rent, a mortgage, care giving costs or legal costs.
 Eldercare Locator is a free service that can help the elderly locate an Agency on Office program near them.